 The Alpaugh GSA has one RMS well - Well 55 (see Figure 5).
 This well is perforated in the Lower Aquifer.
-The hydrograph for Well 55 is provided in Appendix F. Available groundwater level data for Well 55 from the spring and fall of 2019 are summarized in the following table:
+The hydrograph for Well 55 is provided in Appendix F. There is no available groundwater level data for Well 55 from spring or fall of 2020.
+Available groundwater level data for Alpaugh GSA RMS well from the spring and fall of 2020 is summarized in the following table:

-Table 6Alpaugh Irrigation District GSA2018/19 Groundwater Levels at the Representative Monitoring Site Well
+Table 6Alpaugh Irrigation District GSA2019/20 Groundwater Levels at the Representative Monitoring Site Well

 Groundwater Elevation (ft amsl)

-Well Spring 2019 Fall 2019 Measurable Objective Minimum Threshold
+Well Spring 2020 Fall 2020 Measurable Objective Minimum Threshold

-l Lower Aquifer
+Lower Aquifer

-Well 55 -112.00 N/A -92 -209
+Well 55 -114.5 N/A -92 -209

+NT / A 1111 • •